KKBOX/OpenAPI-Swift/README.md

 ### Swift Package Manager

-Add the project as a dependency to your Package.swift:
+Add the SDK as a dependency to your Package.swift:

 ```swift
 // swift-tools-version:4.0